Boston Motorcycle Lawyer Case

 Motorcycle Accident – Femoral Arterial Bleed – $1,225,000.00

-In July 2003, the plaintiff was operating his motorcycle while serving in the National Guard.
+The plaintiff was operating his motorcycle while serving in the National Guard.
 The plaintiff finished his shift in the evening, and was responsible for bringing dinner to others at the base.

 When returning to the base, the plaintiff was struck by the defendant who was traveling in the opposite direction.
 The defendant claimed that he began to make a left hand turn, but never saw the plaintiff on his motorcycle.
 There were major disputes about how fast the plaintiff was traveling.
 In fact, the only witness to the accident claimed that the plaintiff was exceeding the speed limit.